Libensemble/libensemble/docs/executor/overview.rst

     ``result()``, and ``exception()`` functions from the standard.

-    The main ``Executor`` class can subprocess serial applications in place, while the ``MPIExecutor`` is used for running of MPI applications, and the ``BalsamExecutor`` for submitting MPI run requests from a worker running on a compute node to the Balsam service.
+    The main ``Executor`` class can subprocess serial applications in place, while the ``MPIExecutor`` is used for running MPI applications, and the ``BalsamExecutor`` for submitting MPI run requests from a worker running on a compute node to the Balsam service.
 This second approach is suitable for systems that don't allow submitting MPI applications from compute nodes.